yeokm1/ble-localiser/README.md

 Change all relevant settings but the most important is to enlarge file system and enable SSH.
 Change password if you need to.

+You might want to add `enable_uart=1` into `/boot/config.txt`.
+It has an added side effect of capping the CPU frequency to the minimum.

 5. Follow instructions to setup for [pi-led-changer](pi-led-changer/README.md)

 6. Follow instructions to setup for [pi-broadcaster](pi-broadcaster/README.md)